platformsh/platformsh-docs/src/configuration/app/source-operations.md

     keywords: ['.platform.app.yaml', 'automated', 'code', 'source', 'update', 'operation']
 ---

-# Code operations
+# Source operations

 An application can define a number of operations that apply to its source code and that can be automated.

-A basic, common code operation could look like this:
+A basic, common source operation could look like this:

 ```yaml
 source: